 - 2. In a small skillet warm the olive oil and add the onion, rosemary, and salt.
 Saute the rosemary until it is soft and translucent.

 - 3. Place the bread cubes in a large bowl and toss the cooked onion, bacon, and 1 cup of the cheese with them until everything is evenly combined.
 Spread them evenly in the prepared pan.

-- 4. In a large bowl whisk the eggs and while until well combined.
+- 4. In a large bowl whisk the milk and eggs and while until well combined.
 Pour the mixture over the bread crumbs, pressing down so they all get absorbed.
 Then sprinkle the remaining cheese evenly on top.

 - 5. Bake the pudding for 45 to 50 minutes, or until a crust forms at the top puffs up.
 When it is cooked move it right to the table to be served.
 Scoop a little bit out to let the casserole deflate, then scoop and serve for everyone.